0BananaBig0/configuration_file/project_test/FromGccToCPP.md

    utilizing multiple CPU cores.
 The number `n` ( `n ≥ 1` )following `-j` (if provided) specifies the maximum number of jobs to run simultaneously.
 Without a number `n`, make will use a default value.
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.

 #### 2) `make target_name`

 1. This command tells `make` to build a specific target named `target_name` as defined in the Makefile.
    If `target_name` has prerequisites, `make` will first build those before building the specified target.
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.

 #### 3) `make -C a_path`

 1. The `-C` option changes the directory to `a_path` before executing the `make` command.
 This allows you to run `make` in a different directory than the current one, where the Makefile is located.
 If no target is specified, `make` will build the default target defined in the Makefile in that directory.
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.

 #### 4) `make -C a_path target_name`

 1. Similar to the previous command, this changes the directory to `a_path` and then builds the specified `target_name` defined in the Makefile located in that directory.
 This allows you to target specific builds in different directories.
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.

 #### 5) `make target_name VAR_NAME1="..."
 VAR_NAME2="..." ...`

 1. This command builds the specified `target_name` while overriding or setting variables `VAR_NAME1` and `VAR_NAME2` to the specified values.
 These variables can be used in the Makefile to customize the build process or pass configuration options.
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.

 #### 6) `make -C a_path target_name VAR_NAME1="..."
 VAR_NAME2="..." ...`

 1. This command combines the previous concepts.
 It changes the directory to `a_path`, builds the specified `target_name`, and overrides or sets the variables `VAR_NAME1` and `VAR_NAME2` for that build.
 This allows for targeted builds in different directories with specific configurations.
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.